 20 Free Things to Do in the Cook Islands© CookIslandsPocketGuide.com

 What Can You Do for Free in the Cook Islands?

 The cost of flights and accommodation can take enough dough from your Cook Islands holiday fund without adding activities to the mix!
 But you know what they say: “The best things in life are free” and that couldn’t be more true for the experiences in Rarotonga, Aitutaki and the rest of the Cook Islands.
-See an array of wonderful yet frugal adventures across Rarotonga, Aitutaki, Atiu and beyond in this list of free things to do in the Cook Islands.

-While you’re here, you might want to also plan the rest of your trip using The Complete Backpacking Guide to the Cook Islands on a Budget.
+While you’re here, you might also want to plan the rest of your trip using The Complete Backpacking Guide to the Cook Islands on a Budget.

 1. Hit the Free Snorkelling Spots

 Let’s start with the obvious free thing to do in the Cook Islands!
 From the coral bommies of the lagoons of Rarotonga and Aitutaki to the reef pools of the outer islands, there is no lack of snorkelling spots to be enjoyed.

-So either borrow some snorkelling gear from your accommodation, rent some gear for the week or bring your own from home and hit the spots mentioned in The Best Snorkelling in the Cook Islands: Top 10 Places to Snorkel!
+20 Free Things to Do in the Cook Islands© CookIslandsPocketGuide.com